huda-alzahabi/Safely/README.md

 ### User Stories

+#### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  As a user:

+- I want to change the language of my app so that I can use it freely.
+- I want to change the theme to dark so that I use it comfortably at night.

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  As a patient:

-- I want to store my medical records so I can access them whenever I want.
+- I want to store my medical records so that I can access them whenever I want.
-- I want to find the nearest hospital to me so I can get the best service.
+- I want to use Google Maps to locate me so that I can find the nearest hospitals.
-- I want to know the distance between me and the nearby hospitals in KM.
-- I want to be able to see the doctors' professions and years of experience so I can book appoitments with them.
+- I want to be able to see the doctors' professions and years of experience so that I can book appoitments with them.
-- I want to travel without worrying about my medications and treatment.

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  As a doctor:

-- I want to be able to choose the hospital I work at.
+- I want to be able to choose the hospital I work at, so that the patients can find me.
-- I want to add my available time slots for appointments.
+- I want to add my available time slots for appointments, so that the patients can access them.
-- I want to view the scheduled appointments with me.
+- I want to receive notification about scheduled appointments, so that I become aware of the patient name and appointment date.

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  As a hospital: